Story of The Man Who Rode a Bike From India to Sweden Just For Love!

 Agreed that there has not been another Taj Mahal since the first one but romantic gestures are not dead.
 From big proposals to people riding their bicycles for six thousand miles, all of it still happens.

-If the latter part of the sentence above got your attention and you want to know that story, you are in luck because I am about to tell you the story of the man who rode a bicycle to Sweden from India to marry the love of his life.
+If the latter part of the sentence above got your attention and you want to know that story, you are in luck because I am about to tell you the story of the man who rode a bike from India to Sweden to marry the love of his life.
 Sounds like something out of a fairytale doesn’t it?

 Lend me the opportunity to tell you the story, grab some popcorn and some tissues, your sappy side is about to surface!